Wangchuan ji: Setting

-Some of Wang Wei's most famous poetry was done as a series of quatrains written by him to which his friend Pei Di wrote replying double couplets.
+Some of Wang Wei's most famous poetry was composed as a series of quatrains that he wrote, to which his friend Pei Di replied with double couplets.
 Together, these form a group titled the Wang River Collection.
 Note that "Wang" as in the river is a different character that the "Wang" of Wang Wei's name.
 Wang literally refers to rim or outside part of a wheel (or perhaps just a proper noun) chuan means "river", and ji means a collection.
 Sometimes, also, these are sometimes referred to as the "Lantian poems", after the real name of Wang's estate's location, in Lantian County.

 Wang Wei's career as a government official had its ups and downs.
 One of his early positions was serving in Liangzhou, which then was a term used to refer to the larger area of Wuwei.
 After completing his service there and returning to the capital city of Chang'an, Wang Wei took the opportunity of his temporary lack of official posting to explore the countryside to the south of the capital, in the Lantian area of the Zhongnan Mountains.
 As well, Wang Wei then made friends with Pei Di.
 In 740-741 Wang resumed his successful governmental career, including an inspection tour of Xiangyang, Hubei, and then he held various positions in Chang'an.
 Besides the official salary connected with this government work, he had received financial rewards as an artist; thus, he was able to acquire a sizable estate in Lantian, formerly owned by the poet Song Zhiwen (approximately 660–712), an estate known as Wang Chuan.
 Upon his Lantian estate Wang Wei established a shrine for sake of his Buddhist mother, and after his mother died, in 747-748, he spent the traditional three-year mourning period for the death of a parent, in this location, and during which time he was reportedly so afflicted by grief as to having been reduced almost to a skeleton.